chrismdp/chrismdp.github.com/_posts/2012-09-26-ostatus-like-twitter-but-open.markdown

 ---

+*UPDATE:* I've [posted a followup](/2012/09/ostatus-what-ive-learnt-in-24-hours/) with some more learnings and links.

 Recently Twitter decided to make its terms of service [rather more restrictive](https://dev.twitter.com/blog/changes-coming-to-twitter-api).
 This has led to a number of web applications, [IFTTT](http://thenextweb.com/apps/2012/09/20/ifttt-removes-twitter-triggers-comply-new-api-policies/) in particular, change the way they interact with twitter.

 Recently, [Tom Armitage](http://twitter.com/infovore) described Twitter as "a universal messaging bus".
 Unfortuantely that bus appears to be getting less and less open by the day.